richardgourley/django-relationships-explained-in-postgresql/4-onetomany-setnull.md

 ### DJANGO - How it works in Django

-- Compare the Django model below with the Postgres profile table above.
+- Compare the Django model below with the Postgres tables above.

 ### Accessing Django objects